cpiker/dasFlex/README.md

 By default, authorization headers are not made available to CGI scripts.
-The re-write rule above allows the `Authorization` header to be passed down to the `das2_srv_cgimain` script.
+The re-write rule above allows the `Authorization` header to be passed down to the `dasflex_cgimain` script.
 This is needed to allow your server to support password protected data sources.

 Now symlink the top level CGI scripts into your new CGI directory.
 Choose